-The Cx486SLC enters suspend mode when the SUSP# input is asserted and execution of the current instruction, any pending decoded instructions and associated bus cycles are completed.
-The Cx486SLC also waits for the coprocessor to indicate a not busy status

-(BUSY# = 1) prior to entering suspend mode.
-The SUSPA# output is then asserted.
-The Cx486SLC responds to SUSP# and asserts SUSPA# only if the SUSP bit is set in the CCR0 configuration register.
+The Cx486SLC/e enters suspend mode when the SUSP# input is asserted and execution of the current instruction, any pending decoded instructions and associated bus cycles are completed.
+The Cx486SLC/e CPU also waits for the coprocessor not busy (BUSY# negated) prior to entering suspend mode (Figure 3-24).
+The SUSPA# output is asserted.
+The Cx486SLC/e responds to SUSP# and asserts SUSPA# only if the SUSP bit is set in the CCR0 configuration register.

-Figure 3-22 illustrates the Cx486SLC functional timing for SUSP# initiated suspend mode.
-SUSP# is sampled on the phase 2 CLK2 rising edge and must meet specified setup and hold times to be recognized at a particular CLK2 edge.
+SUSP# is sampled on the rising edge of phase 2 CLK2.
+SUSP# must meet specified setup and hold times to be recognized at a particular CLK2 edge.
 The time from assertion of SUSP# to activation of SUSPA# varies depending on which instructions were decoded prior to assertion of SUSP#.
-The minimum time from SUSP# sampled active to SUSPA# asserted is 2 CLK2s.
-As a maximum, the Cx486SLC may execute up to two instructions and associated bus cycles prior to asserting SUSPA#.
-The time required for the Cx486SLC to deactivate SUSPA# once SUSP# has been sampled inactive is 4 CLK2s.
+The minimum time from SUSP# sampled active to SUSPA# asserted is two CLK2s.
+As a maximum, the CPU may execute up to two instructions and associated bus cycles prior to asserting SUSPA#.
+The time required for the CPU to deactivate SUSPA# once SUSP# has been sampled inactive is four CLK2s.

-If the Cx486SLC is in a hold acknowledge state and SUSP# is asserted, the processor may or may not enter suspend mode depending on the state of the Cx486SLC internal execution pipeline.
-If the Cx486SLC is in a SUSP# initiated suspend state and the CLK2 input is not stopped, the processor recognizes and acknowledges the HOLD input and stores the occurrence of FLUSH#, NMI and INTR (if enabled) for execution once suspend mode is exited.
+If the CPU is in a hold acknowledge state and SUSP# is asserted, the CPU may or may not enter suspend mode depending on the state of the CPU internal execution pipeline.
+If the CPU is in a SUSP# initiated suspend state and the CLK2 input is not stopped, the processor recognizes and acknowledges the HOLD input and stores the occurrence of FLUSH#, NMI, SMI# and INTR (if enabled) for execution once suspend mode is exited.

-Figure 3-22.
+Figure 3-24.
 SUSP# Initiated Suspend Mode